Best Practices For Kidpower Team Members

 Try to observe what someone is saying or how someone is acting objectively rather than deciding what someone else is feeling or thinking.
 Interpretations that go beyond someone’s actual behavior are often inaccurate.
 Understand that most people do what they do for reasons that seem good to them.
 If there is a problem, look for solutions, not for blame.

 7. Take Responsibility for Your Own Feelings and Actions

 Know your triggers, distractions, and psychological defense structures.
 Work at making decisions rather than being on automatic pilot..
 Remember that you can choose how you are going to feel and what you are going to do, no matter what someone else chooses to feel or do.
 Decide to be fully present, projecting a positive attitude, and careful in your work no matter what else is going on or what your feelings are at the moment.
 Know your failure modes and plan for them.

 Notice your prejudices and stereotypes and do not let them rule you.
 It is normal to have preconceived ideas about other individuals and groups, but it is important to work with people from as neutral and un-biased a place as possible.
 Invest the time and risk necessary to acknowledge and work out misunderstandings and disagreements.
 Be committed to understanding and respecting the perceptions of others, even when you disagree with them or they are presented rudely, because other points of view offer useful information.
 Remember that different does not mean wrong.
 Cherish others for their differences as well as for the ways in which you are the same.

 9. Speak Up About Problems and Ask for Help

-If you have problems with the behavior of anyone including students or partner organizations, or if you feel stuck in moving forward yourself, ask for help.
+If you have problems with the behavior of anyone including team members at any level, students, or partner organizations, or if you feel stuck in moving forward yourself, ask for help.
 Others have traveled your path.
 Learn from their experiences.
 No one knows more than all of us.